WalletConnect/walletconnect-specs/auth/session-proposal-overview.md

 ---

 ### 1.5.
-TODO: Blockchain can be in mutliple namespaces
+TODO: Blockchain MAY be in mutliple namespaces
 Requested proposal namespaces:
 ```json
 {